highbyte/dotnet-6502/doc/APPS_CONSOLE_MONITOR.md

 <img align="top" src="Screenshots/ConsoleMonitor.png" width="25%" height="25%" title="Machine code monitor native console host window" />

+> Note: There is also the [VS Code debugger extension](../tools/vscode-extension/README.md) that can be used for debugging both assembly source and raw disassembly.
+It's a lost more powerful than the built-in machine code monitor described here.

 Technologies
   - UI: standard .NET console.
   - Input: standard .NET console.